mashh-lab/mcp-agent-proxy/README.md

 - `examples/vercel-localhost-config.json` - Vercel + local development
 - `examples/vercel-multi-env-config.json` - Production + staging + local

+**🔗 Network Effect**: For advanced recursive agent connectivity:

+- `examples/mastra-server-with-mcp.js` - Mastra server that connects to other agent networks
+- `examples/network-effect-config.json` - MCP client config for network-aware servers

 For detailed installation options, see [INSTALL.md](INSTALL.md).

 ## Installation

-**No installation required!** Your mcp.json can use `pnpx` to automatically download and run the latest version.
+**No installation required!** The proxy uses `pnpx` to automatically download and run the latest version.

-You can install the global executable with `pnpm -g @mashh/mcp-agent-proxy`

 Simply add the configuration to your MCP client's `mcp.json` file - no global installation, no building from source, no PATH issues.

+_Note: If you prefer global installation for command-line usage, you can still install with `pnpm add -g @mashh/mcp-agent-proxy`, but it's not necessary for MCP client usage._

 ## Configuration